Ham0osh/MediaControler/docs/index.md

 I ordered some Cherry MX brown switches to take the place of my pushbuttons as I want to feel a little 'bump' as I press them.
 Once soldered they are just as simple as the pushbuttons but much more satisfying.
 I made a new section of the cardboard prototype to hold the keys at the right height, I plan to replace the bottom-most buttons keycap with a 2u wide one.

 ![Figure: Testing the Cherry MX brown keyswitches and adding them to the prototype.](https://user-images.githubusercontent.com/67180838/121755394-e8edc300-cacb-11eb-9100-3d4921a0483a.png)

+I am holding off on developing a more solid prototype while I learn how to program an esp32 using the esp-idf and transfer this code onto that using the build in bluetooth capability instead of a wired connection.
+I havent decided if I want to add a rechargeable battery or keep it wired.
 _June 11 2021_

 ---